SEE ALL THE OPTIONS to visit Meteora.

 (This service is from central hotels in Athens.
 The airport and the Port of Piraeus are not included).

 – Entrance fees to the Delphi site and the 2 monasteries that are open on the day that you visit Meteora.

 – Short stopover at the monument of the Spartan King Leonidas at THERMOPYLAE

 – Services of the professional tour guide all along the tour.

 – 1-night hotel accommodation in the hotel of your choice.

-NB:Lunches on both days are not included.
-The bus stops at local restaurants, but the lunches are extra.
-In Kalambaka, the bus stops at the central square where you have lots of restaurants to choose from.
+NB:Lunch on both days is not included.
+The bus stops at local restaurants, but the lunch is extra.
+In Kalambaka, the bus stops at the central square where there are lots of restaurants to choose from.